A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

 These constructions provide compression capabilities that are independent of the geometry and require only $O(N\log _{4}^{3.5} (N))$ entries to achieve optimal asymptotic convergence.
 This is also true for complex geometrical features with sharp edges.
 Moreover, this basis has a multi-resolution structure that is related to the BPX scheme \cite{pasciak1990}, making them an excellent basis to precondition integral and partial differential equations.
 In \cite{heedene2005} Heedene et al. demonstrate how to use this basis to build scale decoupled stiffness matrices for partial differential equations (PDEs) over non uniform irregular conformal meshes.

 In this paper, we develop a discrete HB for solving isotropic RBF interpolation problems efficiently.
 Our HB construction is adapted to the topology of the interpolating nodes and the kernel.
 This new basis decouples the polynomial interpolation from the RBF part, leading to a system of equations that are easier to solve.
-With our sparse SSOR \cite{gene1996, Kolotilina1989} or diagonal preconditioner, combined with a fast summation method, the RBF interpolation problem can be solved efficiently.
+With our sparse SSOR \cite{gene1996,Kolotilina1989} or diagonal preconditioner, combined with a fast summation method, the RBF interpolation problem can be solved efficiently.

-Our contributions include a method with complexity costs similar to Gumerov et al \cite{Gumerov2007} for problems in $\mathbb{R}^{3}$, albeit for the biharmonic spline with constant order their approach shows efficiency superior to ours.
-However, due to the decoupling of the polynomial interpolation, our approach is more flexible and works well for higher order polynomials.
-We show similar results for the multiquadric RBFs in $\mathbb{R}^{3}$ (we did not observe multiquadric results for $\mathbb{R}^{3}$ in \cite{Gumerov2007} and to our knowledge we have not found any).
+Our contributions include a method with asymptotic complexity costs similar to Gumerov et al \cite{Gumerov2007} for problems in $\mathbb{R}^{3}$.
+However, their approach is restricted to only constant degree RBF interpolation.
+Due to the decoupling of the polynomial interpolation, our approach is more flexible and works well for higher degree polynomials.
+We show similar results for the multiquadric RBFs in $\mathbb{R}^{3}$.
+In contrast we did not observe multiquadric results for $\mathbb{R}^{3}$ in \cite{Gumerov2007} and to our knowledge this result is not available.
 Note that the idea of decoupling the RBF system of equations from the polynomial interpolation has also been proposed in \cite{sibson1991} and \cite{beatson2000}.

 In the rest of Section \ref{RBF:intro} we explicitly pose the RBF interpolation problem.
 In Section \ref{ADHBC}, we construct an HB that is adapted to the interpolating nodes and the kernel seed function.
 In Section \ref{RBF:Mutli} we demonstrate how the adapted HB is used to form a multi-resolution RBF matrix, which is used to solve the interpolation problem efficiently.
 In section \ref{results}, we show some numerical results of our method.
 The interpolating nodes are randomly placed, moreover the interpolating values themselves contain random noise.
 We summarize our conclusions in section \ref{conclusions}.